prestonmoline/prestonmoline.github.io/_posts/2025-06-28-Materialists.md

 One of the only downsides of this movie is that I think it was let down by Dakota Johnson.
 I’ve never been a fan of her acting, and while she can get emotional and cry when needed, she’s a little too monotone and her acting is boring.
 I think if she could have stepped up her game or if they would have found someone slightly more engaging to play Lucy I think this movie could have just been even better.

 Overall, this is a very unique and enjoyable rom-com.
 I’m not a huge fan of the genre, but I really enjoyed how they were able to find a unique and modern love story.
-I’d highly recommend this for any rom-com fan as I know you’d really enjoy it as me, my wife, and my sisters all did.
+I’d highly recommend this for any rom-com fan as I know you’d really enjoy it as much as my wife, my sisters, and I did.

 **Rating:**